 Ecosystems are complex.
 You can’t just focus on the trees when the whole forest is interconnected, from the soil and plants to the water and wildlife.
 That’s why the world needs more multidisciplinary experts to help protect the environment.

 It’s also why BCIT has created a degree track in this field, which is the first of its kind in Canada.
-Students can earn credentials in the Fish, Wildlife and Recreation or Forest and Natural Areas Management programs, and expand their education to receive both a diploma and a Bachelor’s Degree in Ecological Restoration in just four years.
+Students can earn credentials in the Fish, Wildlife and Recreation or Forest and Natural Areas Management programs, and expand their environmental education to receive both a diploma and a Bachelor’s Degree in Ecological Restoration in just four years.
 With this, you’ll have the knowledge and skills necessary to rejuvenate and protect natural systems all over the world.

 Students in the Sustainable Energy Management program acquire skills and knowledge to work in many governmental energy or energy-related agencies.

 The world’s growing energy consumption and dependency on fossil fuels are driving climate change, and finding alternatives is essential.
 It’s also a lucrative area of employment, particularly with Vancouver’s sustainability leadership in green buildings and energy management.

 The BCIT School of Construction and the Environment’s advanced certificate in Sustainable Energy Management equips students for this evolving field.
 The program consists of nine online courses, making it a top choice for students and professionals alike, and is presented in partnership with BC Hydro and FortisBC with support from Natural Resources Canada.